priceline/design-system/packages/modal/README.md

-  disableCloseButton={true} //there will be a floating close button, when enabledOverflow = true, it's there by default enableOverflow={false} //when enabled, the modal will extend over the screen based on content, otherwise it will follow height height={['100px', '200px']} //responsive height, when enableOverflow={true}, it's not in use verticalAlignment="middle" // Aligns dialog body vertically - options = ['middle', 'top', 'bottom'] overlayAnimation={null} // Accepts a function which overwrites default animation dialogAnimation={null} // Accepts a function which overwrites default animation timeout={500} // Accepts a number which overwrites the default delay for the open animation to begin, default is 500ms
+  disableCloseButton={true} //there will be a floating close button, when enabledOverflow = true, it's there by default enableOverflow={false} //when enabled, the modal will extend over the screen based on content, otherwise it will follow height height={['100px', '200px']} //responsive height, when enableOverflow={true}, it's not in use verticalAlignment='middle' // Aligns dialog body vertically - options = ['middle', 'top', 'bottom'] overlayAnimation={null} // Accepts a function which overwrites default animation dialogAnimation={null} // Accepts a function which overwrites default animation timeout={500} // Accepts a number which overwrites the default delay for the open animation to begin, default is 500ms